trentreimer/click.totype.org/README.md

 # click.totype.org

+Online pointer driven rich text editor

-For anyone who finds it easier to type with a pointer device
+For anyone who finds it simpler to operate a pointer device than a keyboard

 https://click.totype.org